-The Phase 2 cash grant and/or low-interest rate on a loan through the Agricultural Marketing Loan Fund (AMLF), assists those farmers selected for Phase 1 between January 1, 2000 and the current year, who have a current business plan with implementing the project(s) described in their Business Plan.
+The Phase 2 includes a cash grant and/or low-interest rate on an Agricultural Marketing Loan.
+Phase 2 is open to those farmers selected for and awarded the Phase 1 business planning grant between November 2017 and October 2021, who completed a Business Plan, and are implementing a project(s) identified within that Plan.
 In exchange for a Phase 2 grant, each farm must sign a Farmland Protection Agreement that will be valid for 7 years.
 If a farm is permanently protected with a conservation easement, the farm may only compete for the low-interest rate on the AMLF loan.
 To be eligible for a Phase 2 cash grant and/or the low interest rate through the Agricultural Marketing Loan Fund, an Applicant must:

-- be a “Selected Farm” which is a farm that was previously selected for and completed Phase 1 between January 1, 2000 and December 30, 2019; and
+- be a “Selected Farm” which is a farm that was previously selected for and completed Phase; and

 - satisfy all other eligibility criteria and match requirements listed in the Phase 2 Application Form